What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 The tools you’ll need

-Before we start it’s important to be prepared with these tools at hand:
+Before we get started, it’s essential to have these tools handy:

 - Rubber Gloves